sallamy2580/script-solana-nft/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Reverse image search a given NFT image.
 This program will output the mint address of the most visually similar NFT image in the given collection.
 Place the desired image where the script and the folder ./resemblejs are located.
 Paste in the projects CandyMachine ID and image file name in the config file.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To speed up the process one can add attribute filters in the config file.
 An example is shown below.
-The format matches the format you would find in an NFT's uri.
+The desired format matches what one would find in an NFT's uri.
 This filters out any NFT that does not have these attributes so the script does not have to fetch its image and compare.
 ```
 "reverse_img_attr_filters": [
       {